-- Run DFS on G_r , the reverse of G, always choosing a root (starting) node as the unvisited node that occurs first on the list in the previous step. - This produces a forest F_r where each tree in the forest is a strongly connected component of G (and of G_r).
+- Run DFS on G_r, the reverse of G, always choosing a root (starting) node as the unvisited node that occurs first on the list in the previous step. - This produces a forest F_r where each tree in the forest is a strongly connected component of G (and of G_r).

-The above algorithm runs in linear time with adjacency lists, since DFS and the creation of the reverse digraph take linear time.
+The above algorithm runs in linear time with adjacency lists, since it only requires two DFS traversals (which are each linear time), and the creation of the reverse digraph which also takes linear time.